mawinkler/playground-one/docs/faq.md

 If you need to change the access IP later on, maybe your provider assigned you a new one, follow these steps:

-1. Run `pgo --udateip` and set the new IP address.
+1. Run `pgo --updateip` and set the new IP address as described in [Getting Started Configuration](getting-started/configuration.md#section-playground-one)
 2. Terraform tells you which actions will be performed when approving them.
 Validate that there will be only one in-place update on the resource `module.ec2.aws_security_group.sg["public"]`.

     ```ascii